whaagmans/CS-Minor-Portfolio/content/Cryptography.md

 Surprisingly, AES uses bytes rather than bits for all of its calculations.
 As a result, AES considers a plaintext block's 128 bits as 16 bytes.
 For matrix processing, these 16 bytes are organized into four columns and four rows.

 In contrast to DES, the number of rounds in AES is configurable and dependent on the key length.
 For 128-bit keys, AES employs 10 rounds, 12 rounds for 192-bit keys, and 14 rounds for 256-bit keys.
-Each of these rounds uses a unique 128-bit round key derived from the original AES key.
+Each of these rounds uses a unique 128-bit round key derived from the original AES key[[3][5][6]](#references).

 ## Triple Data Encryption Algorithm (3DES)